JaWarrior12/constitution-rewrite/constitution.md

 - ii.
 The magisterial court's jury is formed by the magistrates.
 - iii.
 The senatorial court’s jury is formed by the senate.
 - iv.
 The high court’s jury is formed by the assembly.
 - v.
 People that have a stake in a case (they are victim or plaintiff) are excluded from being a member of the court that will judge the specific case.
-If no court exists which has a sufficient number of judges (defined as one for magistrates court, 66% of senators for senatorial court or 50% of members for high court) without a stake, it shall be tried in a higher court if it is magistrates court, if it is senatorial or high court, then people with stake can be part of it.
+If no court exists which has a sufficient number (minimum of two) of judges (defined as two for magistrates court, 66% of senators for senatorial court or 50% of members for high court) without a stake, it shall be tried in a higher court if it is magistrates court, if it is senatorial or high court, then people with stake can be part of it.
 ## c.
 Trial Process
 - i.
 The first step - to start a trial - is a person get an accusation or a request and deliver it to a senator, magistrate or their ministers; A trial can be cancelled by the accusation/request side, unless it already happened.
 - ii.
 The second step is the accusation or request be accepted by any senator, magistrate or their ministers as being part of constituition.